victortapiag/iframedemo/custom-login/README.md

 - **Issuer** - This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
 For example, `https://dev-1234.okta.com/oauth2/default`.

 These values must exist as environment variables.
-They can be exported in the shell, or saved in a file named `testenv`, at the root of this repository.
+They can be exported in the shell, or saved in a file named `.env`, at the root of this repository.
 (This is the parent directory, relative to this README) See [dotenv](https://www.npmjs.com/package/dotenv) for more details on this file format.

 ```ini
 ISSUER=https://yourOktaDomain.com/oauth2/default